GuangjiHuang/shell_script/README.md

 ### gpu-detector
 -> to detect the gpu, once the gpu in the free state, let it do something!

+### arithmetic-generator
+-> to generate the math arithmetic practices.

 ## usage
 -> Has prepared all for you, just type the command ./install-all.sh to install all the script!